olle/talk-query-response/README.md

 _There are many ways to work towards better and more resilient solutions, with the synchronous solution as a starting point.
 I'm not trying to say that it is the wrong model.
-The point I'm trying to make, is the very different way of thinking the Query/Response pattern forces us into from the start._
+The point I'm trying to make, is the very different way of thinking that the Query/Response pattern forces us into from the start._